shaimaa-hshalaby/Angular_Guide/00 - Angular Introduction/README.md

 # download the official Angular CLI
 -  navigate to https://angular.io/cli and follow the instruction to download angular cli.
+-  open the command prompt and run the following command to install the cli.

 ```
 npm install -g @angular/cli